elimelt/notes/algorithms/stable-matching.md

 #### Output is always perfect:

 Suppose there is a company $c_1$ with no match after the algorithm terminates.
-Therefore, there is also an unmatched algorithm.
+Therefore, there is also an unmatched applicant.

 $$
 \exists \text{ unmatched company } \leftrightarrow \exists \text{ unmacted person}